Social Media Guide

 Behavior on sites not associated with WashU

 2. Your personal online social networking activities should be kept separate from your professional online activities to help maintain appropriate boundaries when interacting with patients online and to ensure patient privacy and confidentiality.
 Use privacy settings to safeguard personal information on non-work related activities as appropriate.
-The practice of accepting patients as friends on personal, non-WUSM or WashU accounts should be thoughtfully considered.
+The practice of accepting patients as friends on personal, non-WashU Medicine or WashU accounts should be thoughtfully considered.
 Many professional societies and associations already have guidelines in place concerning this policy.
 Monitor your Internet presence to ensure accuracy and appropriateness of content posted about you.
 (Adapted from the AMA Ethical Guidelines for Social Media.)

 4. Always adhere to the site’s user terms and conditions.